hpcaitech/ColossalAI/docs/source/en/features/zero_with_chunk.md

 gemini_manager = GeminiManager(placement_policy, chunk_manager)
 ```

 `hidden_dim` is the hidden dimension of DNN.
 Users can provide this argument to speed up searching.
 If users do not know this argument before training, it is ok.
 We will use a default value 1024. `min_chunk_size_mb` is the the minimum chunk size in MegaByte.
-If the aggregate size of parameters is still samller than the minimum chunk size, all parameters will be compacted into one small chunk.
+If the aggregate size of parameters is still smaller than the minimum chunk size, all parameters will be compacted into one small chunk.

 Initialization of the optimizer.
 ```python